jungtaekkim/bayeso/paper.md

 regression [@RasmussenCE2006book] and Student-$t$ process
 regression [@ShahA2014aistats]).
 Along with the description of such functionality, we cover various components for software development in the BayesO project.
-We hope that this BayesO project encourages us to readily utilize the powerful black-box optimization technique in diverse academic and industrial fields.
+We hope that this BayesO project encourages researchers and practitioners to readily utilize the powerful black-box optimization technique in diverse academic and industrial fields.

 ![Visualization of Bayesian optimization procedure.
 Given an objective function, \autoref{eqn:simple} (colored by turquoise) and four initial points (denoted as light blue $\texttt{+}$ at iteration 1), a query point (denoted as pink $\texttt{x}$) is determined by constructing a surrogate model (colored by orange) and maximizing an acquisition function (colored by light green) every iteration.\label{fig:bo_steps}](figures/bo_step_global_local_ei.png)